R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank02/FdF/README.md

 		LDLIBS = -lmlx -lXext -lX11

   Notice that the actual libraries are stored in a specialized variable, `LDLIBS`, implicitly used by the linker

+## The Makefile present in this project extracts, compiles, and archives the desired library in a folder next to the source code.